Famiclone: Southeast Europe

 First clones were sold as Micro Genius or simple clones called Family Computer that looked like Famicom.
 When Sega released Mega Drive, most pirates wanted to mislead buyers giving a cheaper and similar looking clone, mostly called Terminator.
 The same situation was with Super Nintendo and most known 8-bit ripoff of this one was sold as SP-60.
 Nintendo created distribution networks in every country of the region between 1992 and 1995.
 In some of the countries, Nintendo took legal action against shop that sold these clones, but in other countries, distributors of Nintendo did not react.

 Soviet Union

-Before the Dendy craze emerging after end of USSR, a rare famiclone made by Bit Corp, called the BIT70, was sold in state-owned stores across the Soviet Union, starting from around 1989.
+Before the rise of Dendy, a rare famiclone made by Bit Corp, called the BIT70, was sold in state-owned stores across the Soviet Union, starting from around 1989.
 Due to its high price and poor marketing, the clone went practically unnoticed and is now largely forgotten.

 Spain

 Nintendo distributed the NES here from 1987, but clones were very popular even with good copyright law and legal actions against importers, which was not common in Western countries.
 Special 301 Watch List from 1994 classified market shares of counterfeit 8-bit systems as "Very severe" (50%-100%).
 The most common were these from the NASA and Creation brands (which are nearly the same, being the console name printed on the front the only difference), compatible with NES and Famicom games.
 It originally used the same chipset as the Dendy, manufactured by United Microelectronics Corporation, but manufacturers later used the NOAC ASICs.
 The NASA clones were sold by Gluk Video, a company known for releasing many unlicensed games for NES in Spain.
 Besides NASA they distributed clones such as Micro Genius, Yess and Silver Shadow.

 Other known clones sold here are MasterGames, Nippon'do, Terminator 2, etc.